ckzgraphics/HelloWorldThread/README.md

 * Maven 3.5.3+

 ## Running the program
+* Clone this repo
-- To execute the program, run `mvn clean compile exec:java`
+* To execute the program, run `mvn clean compile exec:java`